IQSS/dataverse/doc/sphinx-guides/source/container/base-image.rst

         (Might be reused for Dataverse one day)
     * - ``DEPLOY_DIR``
       - ``${HOME_DIR}/deployments``
-      - Any EAR or WAR file, exploded WAR directory etc are autodeployed on start
+      - Any EAR or WAR file, exploded WAR directory etc are autodeployed on start.
+        See also ``SKIP_DEPLOY`` above.
     * - ``DOMAIN_DIR``
       - ``${PAYARA_DIR}/glassfish`` ``/domains/${DOMAIN_NAME}``
       - Path to root of the Payara domain applications will be deployed into.
 Usually ``${DOMAIN_NAME}`` will be ``domain1``.